HelOWeen/ewa-selfdb-update/Readme.md

 Being a developer, I wrote myself a tool to automate the creation of an EWA database update.
 I admit that for a long time I've done that manually for each database update.
 But that was back in the _two-releases-a-year_ cycle.
 When CCP switched to the six weeks release cycle used now, that became rater cumbersome.
-Hence EVESqlToMdb came into existance.
+Hence EVESqlToMdb came into existence.

 As I've already published [EVESqlToMdb][evesqltomdb] as an open source tool, along with a description of how to configure it, I refer you to that site for documentation instead of